First of 10 new Charleston-area convenience stores in $50M investment set to open

-The first of 10 new convenience stores planned for the Charleston area in a $50 million investment will welcome customers Friday.
+The first of 10 convenience stores planned for the Charleston region in a $50 million investment will welcome customers Friday.

-Savannah-based Parker's Kitchen will launch its first new venue at 5 a.m.
+Savannah-based Parker's Kitchen will launch its first area location at 5 a.m.
 Friday at 115 S. Highway 52 in Moncks Corner.
-Two more stores are in the works for the central Berkeley County town about 30 miles from Charleston.
+Two more stores are in the works for the Berkeley County seat.

 Other planned locations include two in Summerville and Goose Creek, and one each in West Ashley, North Charleston, and Cane Bay in Berkeley County.